 The Costco card, on the other hand, looks slightly better if you spend a ton of money on gas every month and stand to benefit from earning 4 percent back in that category.
 Second, it doesn’t charge an annual fee at all – unless, of course, you count the Costco membership, which you need to purchase anyway if you already shop there.
 The Blue Cash Preferred® Card from American Express, on the other hand, does charge a $95 annual fee.
 If you’re fee-averse, that is definitely something to take into account.

 Best Strategy with the Costco Credit Card: Pair It with the Blue Cash Preferred® Card from American Express

 If you spend a ton of money at U.S. gas stations and U.S. supermarkets but don’t want to be tied down to Costco for all of your grocery spending, you could really benefit if you signed up for both the Blue Cash Preferred® Card from American Express and the new Costco credit card.

 - Use your Costco credit card for toiletries and household essentials for 2 percent back, plus earn 4 percent back on your first $7,000 in gas station purchases.

-- Use your Blue Cash Preferred® Card from American Express for your first $6,000 in U.S. supermarket spending at non-Costco stores each year, then switch your grocery shopping to Costco to earn 2 percent back after that.
+- Use your Blue Cash Preferred® Card from American Express to earn 6% for your first $6,000 in U.S. supermarket (then, 1%) spending at non-Costco stores each year, then switch your grocery shopping to Costco to earn 2 percent back after that.